maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 `ls` is a basic command in linux which lists all the files, directories in a folder.
 Breaking down the above command:

-1.`'hadoop fs'` - Prefix to the actual command
+1.`hadoop fs` - Prefix to the actual command

-2.`'-ls'` - Actual command(linux command) which specifies what action to be performed.
+2.`-ls` - Actual command(linux command) which specifies what action to be performed.

-3.`'/'` - Directory in HDFS.
+3.`/` - Directory in HDFS.
 Here `\` means home folder and it is specific to `ls` command.

 *Note:* The `ls` command will access the namespace (folder structure and hierarchy) directly from the NameNode.

 **Output:**

 ![hadoop fs](./mdimages/hadoop_fs_ls_op.jpg)

 2.      hadoop fs -ls -t -r /